 Staff Response: The variance request is due to the existing non-conforming setting of the property.
 Many lots in this area as well as the subject parcel were established before adoption of the Shoreline Management Program and are not large enough to accommodate the current buffers that were adopted after the lot was created.
 Due to the depth of the lot, compliance with the Shoreline Residential standard buffer cannot be achieved.
-Construction of the residence is located in approximately the same location as the existing footprint and conforms to the Type 2 variance criteria, limited to no less than a 25% reduction of the 50-foot reduced standard buffer, with a modified building setback of 5 feet.
+Construction of the residence is located landward of the existing footprint and conforms to the Type 2 variance criteria, limited to no less than a 25% reduction of the 50-foot reduced standard buffer, with a modified building setback of 18 feet.